alexocode/knigge/README.md

 compiler directives to disable this warning on a per-module basis) you can explicitly tell the compiler to ignore this module in your `mix.exs` file.

-To disable the check simply add the following line to your `mix.exs` function:
+To disable the check simply add a single line to your `mix.exs`' `project/0` function:

 ```elixir
 def project do